 Just before the ceremony more than two dozen engineers, educators, and industry representatives spent two hours discussing the direction and potential of SC-RISE.
 Rajan Kasetty, CEO of Terrafore Inc., which is already collaborating with CE-CERT on solar energy storage technology, emphasized the promise of collaboration by researchers, public and private capital, and real-world demonstrations to move technology forward.
 “The day will come,” he said, “when this will become the “go-to” place for getting information and getting things done in solar energy.”

 Words from University of Riverside Chancellor, Timothy White

-At the kickoff celebration, at the College of Engineering -Center for Environmental Research and Technology (CE-CERT), UCR Chancellor Timothy White made a significant gesture to ensuring that the work of the new initiative finds its way into practical use.
+At the kickoff celebration at the College of Engineering - Center for Environmental Research and Technology (CE-CERT), UCR Chancellor, Timothy White, made a significant gesture to ensure that the work of the new initiative finds its way into practical use.

 “I am going to instruct our staff here at the University of California, Riverside, as we build from this day forward, that we use the appropriate developments from SC-RISE in powering green buildings, including our emerging School of Medicine,” said Chancellor White.

 “That will be very important for us not only to talk the talk, but walk the walk, and take the ideas that are tested and established here at SC-RISE and apply them in the way we fill out this wonderful university campus.”